 The Hindu Kush, made famous by Alexander the Great during his conquering-travels east, is the main mountain range of Afghanistan.
 In the map above, it is depicted by the black circle in south-central Asia.
-Click on the image for a more distinctive view.
+Click on the image for a more distinctive view of the black circle (which appears white as displayed here).

 Descriptively, the Hindu Kush can also be viewed as a western extension of the Karakoram Range (where K-2, the world's second-highest peak is located) and the western Himalayas.
 (See Figure 2.8 - "The Himalaya-Karakorum-Hindu Kush mountains" - at page 74 of of Mountain Environments and Communities, by Don Funnell and Ramola Parish.)